BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- BYU and its opponents have combined for 64 points -- this matchup's over/under -- just two times this season.
+- BYU and its opponents have combined for 64 points -- this matchup's point total -- only twice this season.

-- Saturday's total is 0.7 points higher than the combined 63.3 PPG average of the two teams.
+- Saturday's over/under is 0.7 points higher than the combined 63.3 PPG average of the two teams.

-- This contest's over/under is 8.2 points above the 55.8 these two squads combine to surrender per game this season.

 - The Cougars and their opponents score an average of 56.4 points per game, 7.6 fewer than Saturday's total.